vdaas/vald/docs/developer/style.md

 ## Code Formatting and Naming Convension

 Code formatting and naming conventions affect coding readability and maintainability.
 Every developer has a different coding style, luckily Golang provides tools to format source code and checking for the potential issue in the source code.
 We recommend using [goimports](https://github.com/golang/tools/tree/master/cmd/goimports) to format the source code in Vald, and [golangci-lint](https://github.com/golangci/golangci-lint) with `--enable-all` option.
-We suggest everyone install the plugin for your editor to format the code once you edit the code automatically.
+We suggest everyone install the plugin for your editor to format the code once you edit the code automatically, and  we suggest using `make update/goimports` command if you want to format the source code manually.

 But having tools to format source code doesn't mean you do not need to care the formatting of the code, for example:

 ```go